-From the figures above, we can see that the majority of PMP 450 and PMP 450i access points are oversold by three times or less.
-For the PMP 450m, we can see that more than 28% of access points are oversold by 10 times!
-This explains why the PMP 450m can handle much more users and throughput compared to the other models of access points.
+From the figures above, we can see that the majority of PMP 450 and PMP 450i APs are oversold by three times or less.
+For the PMP 450m, we can see that more than 28% of them are oversold by 10 times!
+This explains why the PMP 450m can handle more users and throughput compared to the other models.

 As a result of this comparison, we can see that the PMP 450 and the PMP 450i are similar.
-Both the PMP 450 and the PMP 450i access points have a similar oversubscription ratio, level of throughput, and latency.
-Moreover, this comparison has also shown that the PMP 450m model of access point provides more throughput and can handle more subscribers than both the PMP 450 and the PMP 450i.
+Both APs have a similar oversubscription ratio, level of throughput, and latency.
+Our comparison has also shown that the PMP 450m model provides more throughput and can handle more subscribers than both the PMP 450 and the PMP 450i.

 Disclaimer: Results are based on a real-world analysis conducted by Preseem using thousands of APs and subscribers.
 Individual results may vary.
 All images belong to their respective copyright holders.

 Preseem combines real-world performance metrics from across its customer base so that you can see how your APs perform relative to your peers.
-This allows you to easily identify under-performing or overloaded APs!
+This also allows you to easily identify under-performing or overloaded APs.